CharlieM1997/Webapps2019/README.md

 3. On NetBeans, go to Tools > Plugins > Installed and check if Payara Common and Payara Server are installed.
 If not, go to Available Updates, search for Payara and install them.

-4. Go to Servers > Servers and right-click, then select Add Server.
+4. Go to Services > Servers and right-click, then select Add Server.
 Select Payara Server, and direct to the payara5 folder.
 Set the username to admin and don't set a password.
 Set the name to 'Webapps' if prompted.

 5. Follow the first three steps on this link [here.](https://netbeans.org/kb/docs/ide/java-db.html) The Java DB folder should be called 'db' in JDK 8 after installation, if not already installed.
 When it asks for the Database Location, select the 'Derby' folder.